-What will no longer be supported: Adobe Connect rooms that enable both the Classic view and Standard view being used simultaneously – all participants in a room must use the same view.
+What will no longer be supported: Adobe Connect rooms that enable both the Classic view and Standard view to be used simultaneously – all participants in a room must use the same view.

 At the end of June 2021, the Classic view will no longer be supported on our hosted accounts.
 All new and existing rooms will continue to be available in the Standard view only.